Dyalog/APLCourse/docs/Selecting-from-lists.md

 !!! note
 	You might find that some arguments to reshape produce intolerably long output.
 Use the command `]rows -fold=3` to truncate the output.

+!!!
+Warning "Version Warning"
+	- Tally `≢⍵` is not available in version 12.1.
+The glyph is still in use as the function *Not Match* `⍺≢⍵`.
+However, it can be defined as `Tally←{⍬⍴1,⍨⍴⍵}`
+	- The `]rows` user command is not available in version 12.1.

 ## Problem Set 3

 1. Simple Simon Says Select These Elements